Nipo26/Automation-Testing-/README.md

 For the Radio buttons, Suggestion, Checkboxes and Show / hide:
 Install Node.js and Selenium WebDriver on your machine, and create a new project on Visual Studio

+Automation test file attached is for the above testing only.

 For the Web Table Fixed header:
 Use the Selenium WebDriver library in conjunction with the Mocha testing framework and the Chai assertion library.